-In this work, we investigate how numerical model parameters impact radiative (total intensity and polarimetric) characteristics of the two-temperature MAD simulations.
-We first demonstrate that they are independent of grid resolution used in GRMHD simulations.
-Next, we evolve models for longer times and compare the two-temperature models to $R(\beta)$ models.
-Finally, having checked that the results are weakly dependent on the exact shape of the electron distribution function and that they remain unchanged even when radiative cooling is introduced (scaling models to Sgr~A* system), we compare the prograde and retrograde two-temperature MAD models to the newest multi-frequency polarimetric millimeter observational data of Sgr~A*.
-In contrast to most of the previous two-temperature simulations, in our comparisons we focus on variability and polarization, which together are significantly more informative than the time-averaged or total intensity comparisons.
-We discuss the future prospects for investigating thermodynamics of the GRMHD simulations.
+In this work, we investigate how the numerical model parameters impact the radiative (total intensity and polarimetric) characteristics of the two-temperature MAD simulations.
+We first demonstrate that they are independent of the grid resolution used in GRMHD simulations.
+Next, we evolve models for longer times and compare the two-temperature models with $R~(\beta)$ models.
+Finally, having checked that the results are weakly dependent on the exact shape of the electron distribution function and that they remain unchanged even when radiative cooling is introduced (scaling models to the Sgr~A* system), we compare the prograde and retrograde two-temperature MAD models to the newest multifrequency polarimetric millimeter observational data of Sgr~A*.
+In contrast to most of the previous two-temperature simulations, in our comparisons, we focus on variability and polarization, which together are significantly more informative than the time-averaged or total intensity comparisons.
+We discuss the future prospects for investigating the thermodynamics of the GRMHD simulations.

 The paper is structured as follows.
-In Section~\ref{sec:models} we describe our 3-D two-temperature GRMHD simulations setups and outline the details of radiative transfer modeling.
-In Section~\ref{sec:results}, we report the results and compare the models to selected observations of Sgr~A*.
+In Section~\ref{sec:models} we describe our 3D two-temperature GRMHD simulations setups and outline the details of radiative transfer modeling.
+In Section~\ref{sec:results}, we report the results and compare the models with selected observations of Sgr~A*.
 We discuss the results and conclude in Section~\ref{sec:discussion}.